-Ohio's Lunatic Asylum overlooked Columbus from the eastern ridge of Sullivant's Hill.
-After seven years of construction, it opened in 1877 with over 5 million square feet; it would remain the largest building in America until the Pentagon surpassed it in 1942.
-It took another seven years to demolish a century later.
+Ohio's Lunatic Asylum overlooked Columbus from the eastern ridge of Sullivant's

+Hill.
+After seven years of construction, it opened in 1877 with over 5 million square feet; it would remain the largest building in America until the Pentagon slipped past it in 1942.
+It took another seven years to demolish in the 1990s.
 The left image shows its flying bat shape from above.